During the filming for the 1968 TV Special,

 Reminiscent of a Fender Coronado in design, this model also featured

 Fender's trademarked headstock shape.
-The company went out of
+The company closed its

-business in 1983 but the name was licensed by American Music & Sound
+factory in 1983 though the company exists to this day.
+The name was licensed by American Music & Sound

 in 2004 and they plan to start producing guitars again by November.*